mongodb/mongo-java-driver/docs/reference/content/driver-async/index.md

 ## MongoDB Async Java Driver Documentation

-The following guide provides information on using the callback-based MongoDB Async Java Driver 3.9.
+The following guide provides information on using the callback-based MongoDB Async Java Driver 3.10.

 {{% note %}}
 The callback-based Async Java Driver has been deprecated in favor of the [MongoDB Reactive Streams Java Driver](http://mongodb.github.io/mongo-java-driver-reactivestreams/).
 {{% /note %}}

+### What's New in 3.19

+The driver now natively supports TLS/SSL when used with Java 8+.

 ### What's New in 3.9